r4ruk/openrelik-pipeline/README.md

 * Timesketch - http://0.0.0.0
 * OpenRelik - http://0.0.0.0:8711

-Again, if deploying elsewhere, or on a VM, or with WSL, use the IP you used for `$IP_ADDRESS`
+Again, if deploying elsewhere, or on a VM, or with WSL, use the IP you used for `$IP_ADDRESS`.

 ### Step 4 - Generate an API key
-Within OpenRelik:
+In OpenRelik:
 1. Click the user icon in the top right corner
 2. Click `API keys`
 3. Click `Create API key`